FhenixProtocol/cofhe-docs/docs/devdocs/overview.md

  ✅ **Scalability with security** – Leverages cryptographic optimizations to make FHE practical. \
  ✅ **Ethereum compatibility** – Works within the existing Ethereum ecosystem, allowing developers to integrate seamlessly.

+### **Main Features**

+- **Encryption on your preferred chain** - CoFHE lets you integrate encrypted variables and state in your Smart Contract on the EVM chain you're already using.
+No need to migrate to a different chain or runtime.
+- **Simple integration** - It's as straightforward as adding an `import`.
+You write the logic, and everything else is handled behind the scenes.
+- **Async Execution** - FHE is notorious for not being as performant as regular, native EVM code.
+CoFHE is processing FHE operations asynchronously, allowing for quick finality and cheap transactions.
+- **Comprehensive developer tools** - We've adapted common developer tools to support confidential dApp development.
+Foundry, Hardhat, and more are available so you feel right at home.
+- **Decentralized and trustless** - The CoFHE protocol is designed with decentralization and trustlessness as core principles:
+  - Threshold Network (TN) - The decryption key is split between multiple parties, reducing the risk of inappropriate use.
+  - Verifiability - Every component in CoFHE is designed to be verifiable.
+In the future, there will be mechanisms in place to validate and enforce correct execution and honest participation of all components.

 ---

 ## **Unlocked Use Cases**